balena-io-experimental/otel-collector-device-prom/README.md

 For Prometheus it's easy to create a free account at [Grafana Cloud](https://grafana.com/products/cloud/).
 Note the *team* name created for you is used in the URL for your Grafana account, like `https://grafana.com/orgs/{team}`, and in the URL for your cloud dashboards, like `https://{team}.grafana.net` .

-After registering, install the Linux Server integration ([instructions](https://grafana.com/docs/grafana-cloud/data-configuration/get-started-integration/)) for your cloud, which will create pre-configured dashboards based on Prometheus.
+After registering, install the Linux Server integration ([instructions](https://grafana.com/docs/otel-device-prom-collector/data-configuration/get-started-integration/)) for your cloud, which will create pre-configured dashboards based on Prometheus.
 On the setup page, *don't* install the agent.
 Instead, at the bottom of the page, select *Install* in the section *Install Dashboards and Alerts* ([screenshot](docs/install-linux-integration.png)).
 Then you can view your dashboards although they are not receiving data yet.

+Next, create a docker-compose file with  *otel-collector* and *node-exporter* service entries that reference the block, like [this example](https://github.com/balena-io-experimental/otel-device-prom-collector/blob/master/docs/example).
+In balenaCloud dashboard, create a fleet for your devices, and [push](https://docs.balena.io/learn/deploy/deployment/#balena-push) that service composition to your fleet to generate a release.

-Next, create a fleet for your devices in the balenaCloud dashboard.
-Set fleet [variables](https://docs.balena.io/learn/manage/variables/#fleet-wide-variables) for the Prometheus username, password, and remote write URL using the values from your Grafana Cloud Prometheus service page ([screenshot](docs/prometheus-config.png)).
+Finally, set fleet [variables](https://docs.balena.io/learn/manage/variables/#fleet-wide-variables) for the *otel-collector* service for Prometheus username, password, and remote write URL using the values from your Grafana Cloud Prometheus service page ([screenshot](docs/prometheus-config.png)).
 The service page is available from your Grafana account site (`grafana.com/orgs/{team}`), not the cloud dashboard.

 | Variable | Prometheus service page reference |
 | -------- | --------------------------------- |